kevin-dough/p5slackbots/README.md

 # slackboard
 #### Created by the P5 Slackbots -  Kevin Do, Abhijay Deevi, and Kian Kishimoto
-project still in beta development
+project still in beta development, test

 ### Description: